SPCFXDA/conflux-devkit/README.md

 Conflux DevKit provides an easy-to-setup development environment for the Conflux blockchain spaces (Core Space and ESpace EVM).
 It leverages Docker to create a devcontainer with all necessary tools, dependencies, and configurations pre-installed, ensuring a seamless and consistent development experience.

-This repository is a minimal setup and will be used for the creation of more task-specific repositories like a Hardhat-conflux repository or a frontend template repository.
+This repository provides a minimal setup and serves as a foundation for creating more task-specific repositories, such as a Hardhat repository or a frontend template repository.

 ## Features

-- Pre-configured development environment for Conflux Core, ESpace, PoS.
+- Pre-configured development environment for Conflux Core, ESpace, and PoS.
 - Simplified setup with all dependencies installed.
 - Consistent and isolated development environment.
 - Integrated OpenVSCode server for a web-based development experience.